fls-bioinformatics-core/bcf_nanopore/docs/background.rst

 possible to (re)run the basecalling on previously collected POD5 data.

-A project is made up of data from multiple runs.
+A project is made up of data from multiple runs (aka batches).

 -----------------
 Glossary of terms